hathibelagal-dev/instantpolyglot/docs/eng/Scots.md

 ### Definite article

-The definite article "the" in Scots has several forms depending on the following sound:
+The definite article “the” in Scots has several forms depending on the following sound:

 1. **the** [ðə] before consonants: **the hoose** (the house)
 2. **th'** [ð] before vowels: **th'aipple** (the apple)